Policy Analysis

 FQHC Impact by Service Line

-**Vision / Optometry.** UIS PPS elimination applies to vision services rendered under state-only funding.
-For FQHCs using optometry as a PPS revenue lever (see our Vision Care PPS Revenue Lever briefing), the UIS portion of vision revenue gets repriced to Fee Schedule on July 1.
-Same modeling approach as medical.
+**Vision / Optometry.** The May proposal applied UIS PPS elimination to vision services rendered under state-only funding.
+For FQHCs using optometry as a PPS revenue lever (see our Vision Care PPS Revenue Lever briefing), model the UIS portion of vision revenue as a 2027 sensitivity until final DHCS timing is confirmed.

 **Pharmacy.** Medi-Cal Rx step therapy and end of continuing care — already in effect, growing in impact as refill cycles turn over.
 Prior authorization workflow has materially expanded since January 1.
 Track care-manager and pharmacist time spent on PA appeals month-over-month.